-Best things to do in Venice with kids
+Best things to do with kids in Venice

 The island of Murano is where Venice’s colourful, hand-blown glass has been made for centuries, and where you can still watch artisans craft one-of-a-kind creations from molten glass.
-Avoid the factory tours offered by your hotel, and instead head to Murano by vaporetto and explore on your own.
+Avoid the factory tours offered by your hotel and instead head to Murano by vaporetto and explore it on your own.
 The Museo del Vetro (glass museum) is a good place to start.
 For purchasing glass, the farther you are from the vaporetto dock, the better the prices.

 Carnevale (Carnival) or Mardi Gras, is Venice’s biggest masquerade party, and artisans create carnival masks ranging from simple to wildly elaborate to downright creepy.
 Kids can paint their own at Ca’ Macana, one of the city’s remaining handful of traditional mask-making workshops.
 Carnival masks are as ubiquitous in Venice as glass trinkets and toy gondolas, but painting their own lets kids appreciate the mask-makers’ craft and create a souvenir they’ll treasure long after they’ve left Venice.